TheReal-Flo/better-auth-components/README.md

 ## Features

 - **Clean, Minimal Design:** Light mode only with subtle highlights and borders for detail.
-- **Customizable Footer:** Default footer reads "Made with ❤️ by better-auth-components" but can be removed or replaced.
-- **Plug-and-Play Components:** Easy to use with `better-auth`.
+- **Plug-and-Play Components:** Easy to use with `better-auth` and probably other auth-libraries too!.
 - **Built with TypeScript:** Strong typing ensures reliability and a better developer experience.

 ## Installation